e2crawfo/hrr-scaling/README.md

 ## Purpose

 **hrr-scaling** is intended to demonstrate the scaling capabilities of the Semantic Pointer Architecture (SPA) and its approach to connectionist knowledge representation [(Eliasmith 2013)](http://compneuro.uwaterloo.ca/research/spa.html).
 We accomplish this by creating a spiking neural network capable of encoding WordNet, a lexical database consisting of ~117,000 items, and traversing the primary relations therein.
 We show that our technique can encode this human-scale structured knowledge base using much fewer neural resources than any previous approach would require.
-Our results were outlined in a [paper presented at CogSci 2013](http://mindmodeling.org/cogsci2013/papers/0099/paper0099.pdf) (Crawford 2013).
-A longer, more detailed version has been published in *Cognitive Science* (Crawford 2015).
+Our results were first outlined in a [paper presented at CogSci 2013](http://mindmodeling.org/cogsci2013/papers/0099/paper0099.pdf) (Crawford 2013), and a more detailed version has been published in *Cognitive Science* (Crawford 2015).

 ## Methods
 See either of the above papers for a detailed overview of our methods.
 Briefly, we use a particular vector symbolic architecture, called the Semantic Pointer Architecture (which can be viewed as a neural variant of Holographic Reduced Representations (Plate, 2003)), to encode the WordNet graph in vectorial form.
 We then employ the [Neural Engineering Framework](http://compneuro.uwaterloo.ca/research/nef.html), a principled approach to creating populations of spiking neurons that represent and transform vectors (Eliasmith and Anderson, 2003), to create a spiking neural network capable of traversing this vectorial representation of the WordNet graph in a biologically plausible number of neurons.